-Inert waste can be managed through two principal routes depending on its nature/composition recycled to aggregate or soil, or deposited for beneficial purposes on land (backfilling by inert landfill and recovery to land).
+Inert waste can be managed through two principal routes depending on its nature/composition - recycled to aggregate or soil or deposited for beneficial purposes on land (backfilling by inert landfill and recovery to land).
 Inert waste is also used for the restoration of non-inert landfills which is considered to be a beneficial use and hence a 'recovery' operation rather than disposal to landfill.
-The peak annual quantity of inert waste requiring management through recovery of one form or another is c1,774,500t as shown in Table 14.
+The peak annual quantity of inert waste requiring management through recovery of one form, or another is c1,774,500t as shown in Table 14.

-Table 6 identifies 17 sites within Surrey reported as producing recycled aggregate.
-These sites have combined capacity of c1,417,500 tpa.
+Table 6 identifies 16 sites within Surrey reported producing recycled aggregate in 2022, 2 of which have expired permissions for which time extensions were being sought at the time of writing.
+Capacity at these sites have been excluded from assessment to avoid any suggestion of predetermination of the applications.
+The remaining 14 sites have combined capacity of c967,000 tpa, reducing to c555,500 tpa due to the expiry of permissions for some sites during the Plan period.
 This is less than the combined requirement of c1,774,500 tpa.
 However, this does not take account of capacity at facilities that manage inert waste through permanent deposit to land.

 Surrey has several consented inert waste landfills identified in Table 10 with various expiry dates throughout the Plan period.
 At the time of writing the assessed remaining capacity equated to c8,598,500 tonnes of inert waste.
-Furthermore, c298,500 tonnes of capacity for inert waste to complete the restoration of the Patteson Court Landfill has been identified until 2030 as shown in Table 8 and at least c2,232,000 tonnes capacity at the recovery to land sites.
-Therefore, total management capacity is estimated to be c12,546,500 tonnes (c1,417,500 tpa recycled aggregate plus c298,500 tonnes non-inert landfill with SNRHW cell plus c8,598,500 tonnes inert landfill plus c2,232,000 tonnes recovery to land site) for Surrey's inert waste arisings at 2021.
+Furthermore, c298,500 tonnes of capacity for inert waste to complete the restoration of the Patteson Court Landfill has been identified until 2030 as shown in Table 8 and at least c6,571,500 tonnes capacity at the recovery to land sites.
+Therefore, total management capacity is estimated to be c16,435,500 tonnes (c967,000 tpa recycled aggregate plus c298,500 tonnes non-inert landfill with SNRHW cell plus c8,598,500 tonnes inert landfill plus c6,571,500 tonnes recovery to land site) for Surrey's inert waste arisings at 2021.
 However, this does not take into account expiry dates for some of the temporary recycled aggregate sites and inert landfills plus depletion of capacity at permanent deposit to land facilities.
 Table 19 below displays the predicted depletion of landfill void offering inert capacity in Surrey with deduction of the projected inert waste requiring management.
 The depletion profile accounts for the expiry of Patteson Court landfill's permission and the recycled aggregate sites as well as the capacity offered by the recovery to land site.